mtk282/CMSC6950_Project/README.md

 **Task 2** - Trajectory and temperature variation of two Argo floats through time since their deployment

-To run the computational tasks for my project, run the *make* in the command shell.
+To run the computational tasks for my project, run *make* in the command shell.
 This will produce all data, figures and project report.